- About

 Nuclear Purchase Agreements

 Adding power from nuclear sources to our portfolio is part of a strategy to make the utility less dependent on fossil fuels.
-We plan to purchase 200 Megawatts (MW) of power from Municipal Electric Authority of Georgia (MEAG) from a new nuclear facility to be constructed at the existing Plant Vogtle, and slated to be operational by 2021.
-We will not own the facility, but plan to buy power from the Waynesboro, Georgia plant for 20 years.
+We are purchasing 200 Megawatts (MW) of power from Municipal Electric Authority of Georgia (MEAG) from a new nuclear facility at Plant Vogtle, which Plant Vogtle Unit 3 came online in July 2023 and Plant Vogtle Unit 4 projected to come online in late fourth quarter 2023 or first quarter 2024.
+We do not own the facility but are purchasing power from the Waynesboro, Georgia plant for 20 years.

 Explore Solutions and Save